 - significant underperformance relative to expected historical or projected future operating results; - significant changes in the manner of use of the acquired assets or the strategy for overall business; and - significant negative industry or economic trends.

-No provision for impairment losses on property and equipment, investment properties and computer software in 2021, 2020 and 2019.
+No provision for impairment losses on property and equipment and computer software in 2022, 2021 and 2020.